Growth-Kinetics/diffmem_sample_memory/memories/people/mr_richard_enfield.md

     ↳ **Observation:** Pointed out a "sinister block of building" to Mr. Utterson during a Sunday walk.
     ↳ **Narration:** Recounted the story of Mr. Hyde trampling a child, the subsequent confrontation, and the strange payment via a cheque from a prominent third party, which he suspected was blackmail.
     ↳ **Revelation:** Identified the perpetrator as a man named "Hyde" and described his unsettling appearance to Utterson.

+*   **The Incident at the Window:**
+    ↳ **Context:** During a subsequent Sunday walk, revealed he now knew the infamous door was a back entrance to Dr. Jekyll's house.
+    ↳ **Observation:** Along with Utterson, saw Dr. Jekyll at his window, looking like a "disconsolate prisoner."
+    ↳ **Climax:** Witnessed Jekyll's face contort with "abject terror and despair" before the window slammed shut.
+The glimpse left both men pale with "an answering horror in their eyes."
+    ↳ **Aftermath:** Walked away in stunned silence, merely nodding seriously in response to Utterson's exclamation, "God forgive us."
 /END 🗓️ **Key Events**

 /START